EastonLee/eastonlee.github.io/_posts/2017-05-11-data-science-specialization-by-johns-hopkins-university.md

 * xlab: character string for x-axis label
 * ylab: character string for y-axis label

+**Some important base graphics parameters**

+The `par()` function is used to specify *global* graphics parameters that affect all plots in the R session.

+* las: the orientation of the axis labels on the plot
+* bg: the background color
+* mar: the margin size
+* oma: the outer margin size (default 0 for all sides)
+* mfrow: the number of plots per row, column (plots are filled row-wise)
+* mfcol: the number of plots per row, column (plots are filled column-wise)

 # Course 5: Reproducible Research:

 # Course 6: Statistical Inference: